2007 Acura TSX - Chassis

 - To reduce kickback, a special variable hydraulic valve was incorporated into the steering gearbox valve housing.
 The valve works to absorb sudden shock in the steering system such as caused by potholes.
 It markedly reduces the kickback torque to the steering wheel in such instances.

 The standard P215/50R17 93V MXM4 M+S all-season high-performance tires on the TSX provide an impressive combination of ride and handling.
 Jointly developed by Acura and Michelin, these tires also promote fuel efficiency through reduced rolling resistance.
-The tires mount on 17x7-inch aluminum wheels to visually fill the wheel arches, giving the TSX a more aggressive, muscular appearance.
+The tires mount on nine-spoke 17x7-inch aluminum wheels to visually fill the wheel arches, giving the TSX a more aggressive, muscular appearance.

 The TSX has 4-wheel disc brakes with large 11.8-inch ventilated front rotors and 10.2-inch solid rear rotors designed to provide exceptional braking feel.
 A 4-channel anti-lock braking system is standard.